vishwarajanand/virtual-webcam/README.md

 # virtual-webcam chrome extension

-Chrome extension to mock webcam on chrome tabs with one of the following settings:
+Sample chrome extension to mock webcam on chrome tabs with one of the following settings:

 1. Black and White filter
 2. Distorted TV / Filcker